 While the program focuses on retail and commercial businesses, County and City facilities and individual department locations can also apply for certification.

-By joining the program, businesses learn how to integrate sustainable initiatives into their operations while also saving money and improving employee and customer health.
+By joining the program, businesses learn how to integrate sustainable practices into their operations while saving money and improving employee and customer health.

-Certified Green Businesses throughout California have saved over 150,000,000 gallons of water and 840,000 metric tons of CO2, diverted over 440,000 tons of waste, and saved $35 million in utilities costs by making simple changes such as upgrading outdated and inefficient electrical equipment, replacing old toilets and aerators with low-flow options, practicing water-conserving landscaping techniques, purchasing durable materials and eliminating disposable items, utilizing compost and recycling programs, and using low-toxic products.
+Certified Green Businesses throughout California have taken huge steps to protect our environment by making simple changes in their business practices.
+These include upgrading outdated and inefficient electrical equipment, replacing old toilets and aerators with low-flow options, practicing water-conserving landscaping techniques, purchasing durable materials and eliminating disposable items, utilizing compost and recycling programs, and using low-toxic products.

-Green Certification lasts three years and provides consumers with a recognized brand and distinguishes businesses as members of an accredited program with high standards and verifiable requirements.
+Green Certification lasts three years and distinguishes businesses as members of an accredited program with high standards and verifiable requirements.
 Certified businesses gain recognition and a marketing edge through promotional events, press coverage, and registry on the statewide Green Business directory.

 Steps to Certification: